saybuser/FD-SAT-Plan/README.md

 iv) Solver: Any off-the-shelf SAT solver works.
 In our work [1], we used Glucose SAT solver [5].

 Example bnn.txt and normalization.txt files are provided for navigation domain.
-Therefore to run the code, you will only need iii) and iv).
+Therefore to run the planner, you will only need iii) and iv).

 ## References
 [1] Buser Say, Scott Sanner.
 Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models.
 In 27th IJCAI-ECAI, 2018.